 TPRM must begin the moment a new vendor or supplier is onboarded and continue over the course of the business relationship.
 It only ends when the third-party relationship is completely dissolved.

-Benefits of TPRM Software:
+Benefits of TPRM Software

-Effective use of third-party risk software will enable organizations to implement a successful TPRM management program.
+Using third-party risk software effectively enables organizations to implement a successful risk management program for its third parties.
 TPRM software provides consistency and allows for the automation of risk management activities, which maximizes ROI, productivity, and results.

 - Increased data visibility and reporting capabilities

-- Simpler assessments and audits.
+- Simplified assessments and audits

-- Time and cost savings.
+- Time and cost savings

-- Improved vendor performance.
+- Improved vendor performance